souradeep-111/adhs_2018/README.md

 Once these are set, you should type
  > make

  It should create all the different executables for each of the examples.
 Which you should be able to run with the right option.
 You can chose what option you want by just running it first as :

 > ./run_file_1

-For example 1, and so on
+For example 1, and so on.